 5. Upload supporting documents to the Competition

-6. Once you submit your application you will receive a confirmation email from Make a Future
+6. When you submit your application you will receive a confirmation email

 We do not notify unsuccessful applicants or respond to inquiries regarding the status of an application.